Swiss papers warn of the ‘long arm of Erdoğan’

 The frontpage headline of Swiss tabloid Blick didn’t mince its words on Monday: “Erdoğan'ın diktatörlüğüne HAYIR oyu kullanın!”.
-This, and an accompanying editorial, was translated into German for anyone who is not one of the 125,000 or so people in Switzerland without Turkish roots: “Vote NO to Erdoğan’s dictatorship!”
+This, and an accompanying editorial, was translated into German for anyone who is not one of the 125,000 or so people in Switzerland with Turkish roots: “Vote NO to Erdoğan’s dictatorship!”

 All Swiss newspapers led with the ongoing diplomatic stand-off in various European countries concerning Turkish politicians who are trying to drum up support abroad for a referendum on constitutional changes on April 16.

-Germany and the Netherlands have borne the bruntexternal link of Turkish President Tayyip Erdogan’s anger, but Switzerland has also got caught up in the dispute.
+Germany and the Netherlands have borne the bruntexternal link of Turkish President Tayyip Erdoğan’s anger, but Switzerland has also got caught up in the dispute.

 Foreign Minister Mevlüt Cavuşoğlu was set to speak in Zurich on Sunday but the visit was “postponed”, said organiser Murat Sahin from the Union of European Turkish Democrats.
 The Zurich authorities had previously called on the government to ban Cavuşoğlu, but the government said his visit posed “no heightened threat to domestic security”, adding there were no grounds to limit freedom of speech.